iamsuperdoopercoolmax/Zultar-Discord-Multi-Tool/README.md

 ## ✨ Features

 ### 🆕 New Additions
-- 1 Webhook Nuker/Deletor
+- Webhook Nuker / Deletor
-- 2 Nitro Generator
+- Nitro Generator
-- 3 Discord Crasher
+- Discord Crasher

 ### Main Features
 - Grabber Generator
 - MWare Generator
 - 🐭 Generator
-- ...And more
+- ...and more

 ## 🚀 How to Use